WangLiusong/D2-Demo/README.md

-## This is the [demo](https://wangliusong.github.io/D2-Demo) of the proposed D²Net, which is submitted to APSIPA 2022.
+## This is the [demo](https://wangliusong.github.io/D2-Demo) of the proposed D²Net, which is submitted to APSIPA ASC 2022.